Thanksgiving Leftover Recipes Even Better Than the Holiday Meal

 Sweet Potato Brownies

 Want to make leftover mashed sweet potatoes disappear?
 This idea for Thanksgiving leftovers is just the recipe for it.
 Mixing your mashed potatoes with sugar, cocoa powder, and flour (plus a few other ingredients) turns them into fudgy, chocolaty brownies.
-While no one will ever guess that sweet potatoes were involved, these brownies still have the benefits of their vitamins and minerals, making them a little better for you than a slice of leftover Thanksgiving pie.
+While no one will ever guess those sweet potatoes were involved, these brownies still have the benefits of their vitamins and minerals, making them a little better for you than a slice of leftover Thanksgiving pie.

 Green Bean Frittata